bodom0015/angular-alert/README.md

 The user can then bind to this alert queue to display the alert's contents in whatever way they choose.

+NOTE: Bootstrap is not necessary to use this wizard, I have simply used it below in the example to display the wizard.

 ## Installation
 Bower integration coming soon!